hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 * I have only another question: database column names are mapped to `WORD`.
 Why don't you map it to string as there are some DB engines which accept column names like `2WORK` which not legal in Red?

 [21:38:08](#OS0aXdZ8j0kpyQd9gp-w4i0qAvdNrLgKv1GneSAfcDA) <gurzgri>:
-Because words are nicer in Red to handle things with Ì†ΩÌ∏â You can get easily retrieve the original column name with
+Because words are nicer in Red to handle things with üòâ You can get easily retrieve the original column name with
 ```
 >> column-of: func [statement word] [copy select statement/state/columns] ()
 >> column-of statement 'user-id